 Food Pantry volunteering – a great idea for all ages!

-The Golden Corner Food Pantry has about 200 volunteers.
-They come from all over the Upstate from middle school children to grandparents, in some cases grandparents and their grandchildren work side by side!
-They do pretty much everything to keep the Food Pantry operating, from picking up food from local stores to sorting and boxing food, to interviewing clients, and helping clients get their food in their cars.
-Volunteers find the work extremely rewarding and the camaraderie is excellent.
+The Golden Corner Food Pantry has about 250 volunteers from all over the Upstate.
+Volunteer ages range from middle school children to grandparents.They do nearly everything to keep the Food Pantry operating, including picking up food from local stores, sorting and boxing food, interviewing clients, and helping clients shop and get their food in their cars.
+Volunteers find the work extremely rewarding.

 Some examples:

-• Boy Scouts help make food boxes,
+• Boy Scouts help make food boxes.

-• Brownie troops conduct food drives,
+• Brownie troops conduct food drives.

-• Middle school and high school students volunteer as school service projects,
+• Middle school and high school students volunteer as school service projects.

-• Oconee County Newcomers club ‘activity groups’ volunteer together,
+• Oconee County Newcomers club ‘activity groups’ volunteer together.

-• Local businesses conduct employee food drives
+• Local businesses conduct employee food drives.

 volunteerspot1